ericN93/module/README.md

 ## Features

 - A extremly easy and light command for a chat etc.
-- User enter '/catchPhrase', '/joke','/asci' and '/quote' etc and and random string will be returned from each command.
+- User enter '/catchPhrase', '/joke','/asci' and '/quote' etc and and random string will be returned from each command. '/catchPhrase' will send a random catchPhrase and '/ascii' send random single line asci picture.
 - Under development, will have more commands/values in future.

 ## Requirements